 Job Shadow Program

+We invite alumni and non-alumni alike to host one or more law students at your place of work during the week of February 6-10, 2017.
 The time you are able to give to this project is completely at your discretion.
 A full day, half-day, or even an hour is truly appreciated.
-Past job shadow volunteers have invited students to witness client interviews, hosted tours of the courthouse, their company, or law firm, led informal discussions with office colleagues on the nature of their work.
+Past job shadow volunteers have invited students to witness depositions; hosted tours of a courthouse, their company, or law firm; and led informal discussions with office colleagues on the nature of their work.

 Law Alumni Board